Transporting Your Baby: Guidelines for Parents, Family and Whānau - HE2323

 Do we have to take our baby home?

-You can decide whether to take your baby home or not.
-There are no expectations that you will do anything at all.
+It is your choice whether you take your baby home or not.
 Some parents leave their baby with the hospital and arrangements are made for cremation or transportation to a funeral home from there.
-This pamphlet is to ensure bereaved parents, families and whānau are aware of the different options and can make a decision with all available information.
+Others find that having their baby at home or at their marae with them provides them with additional time to farewell their baby.
+This pamphlet is to ensure bereaved parents, families and whānau are aware of the different options and can make a decision that is right for them.

 This pamphlet is produced in memory of precious Tilo Spill, and his first ride in a car.